~ Aretha Franklin

-Franklin's father was noted Baptist preacher C. L. Franklin.
-At a young age, she sang in his choir, toured with evangelists.
-She recorded her first solo album at the age of 12.
+Franklin’s father was noted Baptist preacher C. L. Franklin.
+At a young age, she sang in his church choir and toured with gospel evangelists.
+She recorded her first solo album at age twelve.

 “Trying to grow up is hurting...
 You make mistakes.
 You try to learn from them, and when you don't, it hurts even more,” she once said.